-14. Engineering information indicates that Lake Village is proposing to install one fire hydrant as part of this project.
+13. It is unclear whether Cannonsburg proposes to install fire hydrants as part of this project.
 807 KAR 5:066, Section 10(2)(b), states in part "[f]ire hydrants may be installed by a utility only if: a.
 A professional engineer with a Kentucky registration has certified that the system can provide a minimum fire flow of 250 gallons per minute; and b.
 The system supporting this flow has the capability of providing this flow for a period of not less than two (2) hours plus consumption at the maximum daily rate."

-Document that the system meets the requirements of 807 KAR 5:066, Section 10(2)(b).
+If fire hydrants are part of the proposed project, provide evidence that Cannonsburg's system meets the requirements of 807 KAR 5:066, Section 10(2)(b).